enghwa/MultiRegion-Serverless-Workshop/3_Replication/README.md

 Make sure to follow this same process for your second region.

-1. Ensure you are in your primary region
+1. Ensure you are in your primary region, eu-west1.
 2. Navigate to the **Certificate Manager** service page
 3. Select **Request a certificate**
 4. In this next step you will configure the domain name you just registered